-Thus I did not lose moon from sight throughout the entire trip, together with Earth which appeared as star 13 times brighter; at the largest distance, near Mcrcury itself, the moon shone weaker than Venus.
+Thus I did not lose moon from sight throughout the entire trip, together with Earth which appeared as star 13 times brighter; at the largest distance, near Mercury itself, the moon shone weaker than Venus.
 Constellations and Milky Way did not change their appearance and location not only on the way to Mercury, but throughout the entire planet system through Neptune inclusive, which is understandable, since entire planetary system, in comparison with interstellar distances, is only a point.
+Wherever I rushed, I was near the sun.
+Relative to stars I was always in one place, in spite of the fact that I flew billions of versts.

-^{}Extraction from manuscript. - Ed.
+^{}Extraction from manuscript. -- Ed.